Vapers Guide: Nicotine-Free Vaping

-Nicotine-free e-liquid isn’t for everyone, but certain groups of vapers use nothing but no-nicotine e-liquid.
+Nicotine-free e-liquid isn’t for everyone, but certain groups of vapers use nothing but no-nicotine vape juice.

 Blowing perfect O’s and performing other vape tricks is more difficult with high-nicotine e-liquid.

 When you are repeatedly inhaling big clouds of vapor, it can be uncomfortable to take in so much nicotine, so full-time tricksters tend to avoid nicotine or use low mg/ml e-liquids.